altcp/next_day_equity_outlook/README.md

 The tool retrieves price information for the equity instrument of your choice.
 It then automates the basic quantitative work.
 What you will see as a result of this automation is the outlook for the next business day.<br/><br/><br/>

 ## Instructions for the use of a release
+Python 3.8.6 was the python version used in testing prior to containerization.<br/>

-You can for example, use a Raspberry Pi or the Windows Subsystem for Linux.
-This requires Python 3.6.8 or above.<br/>
+You can, for example, use a Raspberry Pi or the Windows Subsystem for Linux once you have a correct python version installed.
+<br/><br/>

-In the Linux Terminal navigate to the base folder:<br/><br/>
+In the Linux Terminal navigate to the base folder:<br/>

 1.To first install required dependencies, TYPE: pip install -r requirements.txt<br/>
 2.To run the CLI, TYPE: bash run.sh<br/><br/>